Kentucky’s Limestone Fences

 Humans in the Neolithic Age were a crafty bunch.
 Around 12,000 BCE, people from various parts of the world had domesticated wild crops and livestock, choosing instead a subsistence that didn’t solely depend on hunting and/or gathering.

 Gone were the days of following migratory herd animals.
 People moved towards a sedentary social order where agriculture and toolmaking became the cornerstone of human civilization.
-These two elements shaped the geographic landscape for generations to come, creating a dialectical relationship between the wilderness and the innovations necessary to make it more habitable.
+These two elements shaped the geographic landscape for generations to come, creating a dialectical relationship between the wilderness and the innovations necessary to make it habitable for humans.

 This brings us to Kentucky, where the topography had originally been modified over thousands of years by Indigenous inhabitants.
 Native American societies like the Cherokee employed slash-and-burn forest management techniques that produced nutrient-rich soil and cleared space for farmland, which was possibly the earliest use of rotational farming in the region.

 When European explorers crossed the Allegheny Mountains into Kentucky, they discovered the land had already been cultivated with gardens and waterways that connected a wide expanse of Indigenous settlements.
-This resulted in a blend of agricultural methods as Europeans adopted the strategies that Native Americans had been practicing for centuries.
+Slack Farm near Uniontown, KY is a famous archeological example of such a site, which consisted of seven distinct villages dotted along the Ohio River that had been socially linked by the Caborn-Welborn people that occupied it.
+It wasn’t long before Europeans began to adopt the agricultural strategies that Native Americans had been practicing for centuries.

-However, German farmers were the ones who utilized this fusion of native/immigrant styles to its fullest extent and created one of the most recognizable architectural features in the state: the limestone rock fence.
+German immigrants are largely credited as being the ones who harnessed this blend of native/immigrant styles to their fullest extent and created one of the most recognizable architectural features in the state: the limestone rock fence.

 “The ground up in there is so rocky that if you were working your cornfield, you’ll hear your metal blade ‘ding!’ ‘ding!’” said Caudill, referring to the limestone wall around his family farm.
 “A whole lot of stone walls you see in Central Kentucky, they were made for the same reason.
 You’re plowing along and turn over another rock—well put it over there.
 Soon enough you got enough to make a fence out of it.”